particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated e6a3ce62-dfb5-4926-a1b4-5f2fd5048d05 --}}

-- On the E Series (other than the E404X), `Wire` and `Wire1` are the same I2C peripheral and you can only use one at a time, so effectively it only has one I2C port.
+- On the E-Series (other than the E404X), `Wire` and `Wire1` are the same I2C peripheral and you can only use one at a time, so effectively it only has one I2C port.
-- On the E Series (other than the E404X), the built-in pull-up on SDA and SCL is approximately 40K and an external pull-up is required.
+- On the E-Series (other than the E404X), the built-in pull-up on SDA and SCL is approximately 40K and an external pull-up is required.
 - On the E404X, the built-in pull-up on SDA and SCL is approximately 13K.
 An external pull-up is recommended.
 - On the E404X, GPIO is 3.3V and is not 5V tolerant.
 Connecting to a 5V I2C bus requires level shifting.
 - On the E404X, external pull-ups should only be connected to the MCU 3V3 supply.
 Pulling up to an external supply can cause leakage current into the GPIO pins of the nRF52840 which can prevent it from resetting properly.